waimea-hwstringer/200assessment/docs/Development.md

 ## Evidence that the site works as intended

-An Example of the end user using the site can be seen [here.](https://mywaimeaschool-my.sharepoint.com/:v:/g/personal/hwstringer_waimea_school_nz/EYmXF34lshZJvdcUEayX0HgBCNKPyQ6wg3FkEADTtz0FzQ?e=WWfTt4&nav=eyJwbGF5YmFja09wdGlvbnMiOnt9LCJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJTdHJlYW1XZWJBcHAiLCJyZWZlcnJhbE1vZGUiOiJtaXMiLCJyZWZlcnJhbFZpZXciOiJwb3N0cm9sbC1jb3B5bGluayIsInJlZmVycmFsUGxheWJhY2tTZXNzaW9uSWQiOiJkMDBlNmRhYS1kM2UxLTQ2ZDAtOGUzYy0wNDJhMjQ2MDMwMTkifX0%3D ) (This example shows the home page before the contact section on the index page was implemented)
+An Example of the end user using the site can be seen [here.](https://mywaimeaschool-my.sharepoint.com/:v:/g/personal/hwstringer_waimea_school_nz/EYmXF34lshZJvdcUEayX0HgBnrclJ1VRIc11P06Y5QcKXA)

+the video showcases:
+- How to log in
+- Error detction if wrong username or password
+- How to place an order
+- Error detection if order form is filled out wrong
+- How to view past examples of my client's work
+- How the admin can view orders
+- How the admin can edit the examples shown on the index page

+All of this shows how the website is fully functional and works as intended.

 Here are some screenshots of the final site: